 To determine what codec and what container a video file has, I use MediaInfo, a free program that displays "the most relevant technical and tag data for video and audio files."

 I use Avidemux (free) to either split a large MPG file into separate files, or delete unwanted portions.
 The resulting file is saved as an MPG file, which can be cropped in Vegas Movie Studio.
 The finished MPG file is then converted to a compressed MP4 file, using either Vegas (formerly Sony) Movie Studio, or the (free) VLC player.

-VHS tapes, which are Standard Definition 640x480, are played in a new Magnavox ZV427MG9 VCR-DVD Combo.
+VHS tapes, which are Standard Definition 640x480, were played in a new Magnavox ZV427MG9 VCR-DVD Combo.
 The quality of the picture is the best I've ever seen from a standard definition VHS tape.
-That particular model has been discontinued, but other DVD/VCR combination players are shown on the Magnavox web site.
-(These are readily available from sources such as Amazon and Walmart.)
+(As of 2020, this machine has been discontinued, without a replacement.)

 The video from the VHS tapes is captured with an analog video capture device (currently a Roxio Easy VHS To DVD USB Dongle) as standard 720x480 MPEG 2 video and MPEG 1 audio, in an MPG container.
 This file is then loaded in Vegas Movie Studio.
 The process also includes using the Audicity free audio editor to normalize the audio and fix the DC Offset, a factor of all video captured from VHS tapes.
 The video image is cropped to remove the fuzzy lines at the bottom of every video displayed from a VHS tape, and the video given a light Unsharp Mask to clean up the resolution a small bit.
 The video is then rendered as a 640x480 MP4 compressed file.